Lalith Jayasundara

 Lalith Vasantha Jayasundara (born 4 February 1953) is a Sri Lankan former cricket umpire.
-He stood in nine ODI games between 1999 and 2001.
+He officiated in nine international fixtures, all of them One Day International matches between 1999 and 2001.

-Jayasundara, an old boy of Isipathana College, represented his school at cricket in all age groups and captained the 1st XI team in 1972.
+Jayasundara, an old boy of Isipathana College, represented his school at cricket in all age groups and captained the 1st XI in 1972.
 He went on to play for Panadura Sports Club.
 He continued his cricket at the Colombo Cricket Club, Colts Cricket Club and the Wellawatte Spinning and Weaving Mills where he was employed.